atomjump/medimage-co-nz-content-only/technical-guide.md

 ```

-## Windows Binary Proxy Setup
+## Windows Binary Cloud Setup

+Note: for a Windows Cloud setup, you should use the MedImage Cloud Windows binary >= 1.8.7 from the Download Page.

-After the  installation of the MedImage Server on your internet-connected Windows Server, edit the config.json file in the server’s directory (usually C:\MedImage\config.json), and set these values:
+After the  installation of the MedImage Cloud on your internet-connected Windows Server, edit the config.json file in the server’s directory (usually C:\MedImage\config.json), and set these values:

 ```
 "allowPhotosLeaving": true,